Gluten Sensitivity Test

 A blood sample from the end of the middle or ring finger.

-What happens if I’m negative?
+What happens if my result is negative?

 You are not likely to have coeliac disease.
 However, it is possible for a negative reading to appear on the test if you are deficient in the antibody it tests for.
 If your symptoms persist, you should talk to your doctor, who may wish to perform further tests.

-What happens if I’m positive?
+What happens if my gluten sensitivity result is positive?

 The probability is high that you have coeliac disease.
 If you test positive, you should arrange to see your doctor, so that they can provide you with the appropriate advice on managing symptoms, and refer you to a dietitian if necessary.